screeps/docs/source/third-party.md

 ## Programming Tools

-*   [typescript-starter](https://github.com/screepers/screeps-typescript-starter) is a starting point for players who want to program in typescript.
-*   [Typescript-Declarations](https://github.com/screepers/Screeps-Typescript-Declarations) is a set of typescript declarations to cover the Screeps API.
 *   [closure-compiler-externs](https://github.com/screepers/screeps-closure-compiler-externs) defines the Screeps API so that closure does not rewrite those calls.
 *   [ScreepsAutocomplete](https://github.com/Garethp/ScreepsAutocomplete) provides autocomplete data for the Screeps API.